Bounteous-Inc/bounteous-aem-commons/on-deploy-scripts-framework/README.md

 # On-Deploy Script Framework

-This is a framework to allow developers to create and leverage one-time scripts that run on the AEM server on-deploy of a code bundle.
+This is a framework to allow developers to create and leverage one-time scripts that run on an AEM server on deploy of a code bundle.

 ## Use Cases